ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 # Understanding "this"

+During our chapter 1 discussion, we talked about the STATE of an OBJECT, any real world entity has a state.
+Consider a person walking in rain, he will get wet and by time, he might get cold.
+Now person is in wet and cold state, he might have started dry and warm state from home.
+Similarly, software objects have state and during interaction with other objects, it will change.
+These state has important part in decision making of software entities.

 The main purpose of class is to define the OBJECT, we need to construct the Object with constructor method.
 The class defined have method's or behaviour which act on the instance data.

 Once object is created, we can refer the object variables using object name (eg: `men.age`).

+Now the big questions are
+`How we can set the state of an object?`
-`How to discribe or refer the object fields before it actually get created?`

-Now the big question is `How to distinguish between Class variables and Instance variable?`
+`How to discribe or refer the object fields before it actually get created?` `How to distinguish between Class variables and Instance variable?`

 In JAVA, `this` is the keyword is used to refer the instance variable.
 Sample java code below.